-Our vineyards are all organic, having been converted in 2003.
+Our vineyards are certified organic & biodynamic.
 In the vineyard we use competitive biology, aiming to be completely chemical free in dry years and using half the organic standard of copper and sulphur in wet years.
 The goal is to lift vine health through soil health and complexity, and combat disease through an active and competitive leaf surface biology, essentially crowding out disease causing organisms.

-When growing the grapes no herbicides, insecticides and most fungicides are prohibited.
+When growing the grapes herbicides, insecticides and most fungicides are prohibited.
 Chemicals used must be naturally occurring and not poisonous.
 This allows some sprays to be used that are not harmful, and not taken up by plant tissue.
 In addition, anything you add to the land must also be organic, particularly fertilizer.
-This is why we have a compost business to make our own fertilizer and any other mineral elements are in a mined not refined format.
+This is why we make our own compost as fertilizer and any other mineral elements are in a mined not refined format.

-To make better wine, David soon realised he needed the help of biodynamic practices.
+David believes that most of the worlds best wines follow biodynamic practices.
 There are two key components to this:

 - Typically, you influence the soil microbial activity so that soil matter is alive with a balance of microbes that mineralise and feed plants.
 On one hand this reduces the necessity of adding quick hits of fertilizers which although immediately effective can end up unbalancing a biological process by overdosing.